sulis-hpc/sulis-hpc.github.io/software.markdown

 VTune | Intel VTune Amplifier XE is the premier performance profiler for C, C++, C#, Fortran, Assembly and Java. | [VTune/2022.2.0](#vtune202220) <BR>
 warwick | Enables access to Warwick modules. | [warwick](#warwick) <BR>
 Wayland | Wayland is a project to define a protocol for a compositor to talk to its clients as well as a library implementation of the protocol.
 The compositor can be a standalone display server running on Linux kernel modesetting and evdev input devices, an X application, or a wayland client itself.
 The clients can be traditional applications, X servers (rootless or fullscreen) or other display servers. | [Wayland/1.20.0](#wayland1200) <BR>[Wayland/1.22.0](#wayland1220) <BR>
+WIEN2k | The program package WIEN2k allows to perform electronic structure calculations of solidsusing density functional theory (DFT).
+It is based on the full-potential (linearized) augmented plane-wave((L)APW) + local orbitals (lo) method, one among the most accurate schemes for band structure calculations.WIEN2k is an all-electron scheme including relativistic effects and has many features. | [WIEN2k/23.2](#wien2k232) <BR>
 wxWidgets | wxWidgets is a C++ library that lets developers createapplications for Windows, Mac OS X, Linux and other platforms with asingle code base.
 It has popular language bindings for Python, Perl,Ruby and many other languages, and unlike other cross-platform toolkits,wxWidgets gives applications a truly native look and feel because ituses the platform's native API rather than emulating the GUI. | [wxWidgets/3.1.4](#wxwidgets314) <BR>[wxWidgets/3.2.1](#wxwidgets321) <BR>
 X11 | The X Window System (X11) is a windowing system for bitmap displays | [X11/20190717](#x1120190717) <BR>[X11/20200222](#x1120200222) <BR>[X11/20201008](#x1120201008) <BR>[X11/20210518](#x1120210518) <BR>[X11/20210802](#x1120210802) <BR>[X11/20220504](#x1120220504) <BR>[X11/20230603](#x1120230603) <BR>
 x264 | x264 is a free software library and application for encoding video streams into the H.264/MPEG-4 AVC compression format, and is released under the terms of the GNU GPL. | [x264/20190925](#x26420190925) <BR>[x264/20191217](#x26420191217) <BR>[x264/20201026](#x26420201026) <BR>[x264/20210414](#x26420210414) <BR>[x264/20210613](#x26420210613) <BR>[x264/20220620](#x26420220620) <BR>[x264/20230226](#x26420230226) <BR>